 What were you most scared of?

 I second everything Micah says.
 I haven’t spent a ton of time around newborns.
 So I was really nervous about figuring out how to care for this little girl who didn’t know how to tell me exactly what she needed.
 I was also scared, or nervous, about the financial aspect.
-I am a huge financial guy and love keeping a budget and knowing exactly where our money is going each month.
+I am a huge financial guy and love keeping a budget and knowing exactly where our money goes each month.
 But that was impossible when she came.
 My wife was becoming a stay-at-home mom, so we had figured out the entire budget and where our money would go.
 And were we so far off!
 There are expenses that you do not even think about that come up.

 Would you have included anything else in YOUR hospital bag?

 I’m not going to lie.
 My wife packed my hospital bag.
 She had mentioned to me multiple times to do it, and then I never did.
 So she eventually did, and man, were we prepared!
 We had literally everything.
 We ended up only being in the hospital for like two days, so I don’t even think I showered.
 But I had enough stuff to stay a week.
-If I had to pack one thing that I didn’t have, it would be my own pillow.
+If I had to pack one thing I didn’t have, it would be my own pillow.
 I had a nice setup where I could sleep, not that I slept much.
 But my own nice pillow would’ve been a game-changer.
 I could’ve slept much better.

 First, I am jealous that Micah’s wife packed his bag.
 I am pretty sure my wife would’ve let me go to the hospital with nothing if I hadn’t packed my own!
 I said this before we went to the hospital, and truly still think this: I would have taken my Xbox.
 There were two TVs in our room.
 If I had my Xbox, I could’ve watched some quality movies or allowed my wife to watch better movies.
 And let’s be honest, there is a lot of wait time, so I could’ve fit in some video game time (side note: he said he was joking, but it is still up in the air if he was!).